-Why is Ara Tūhono – Pūhoi to Wellsford a road of national significance project?
+- Why is Ara Tūhono – Pūhoi to Wellsford a road of national significance (RoNS) project?

-The Ara Tūhono – Pūhoi to Wellsford route has a strategic role connecting the Auckland and Northland regions and seeks to promote future regional economic growth as well as improving the safety of the route and making journey times more reliable.
+The Ara Tūhono – Pūhoi to Wellsford route has a strategic role connecting the Auckland and Northland regions and seeks to promote future regional economic growth as well as improve the safety of the route and help make journey times more reliable.

 Infrastructure development is one of the government’s key planks for economic growth.
 This means the government is investing in infrastructure now to encourage future economic growth rather than wait until the strain on the network becomes a brake on progress.